perhansson/daq/pix-dev/python/epix/README.md

 Step 3.
 Start the ESA monitoring and control tool

 Start a new terminal
-$ cd epix_gui
+$ cd /home/epix/epix_gui
 $ source setup.sh
 $ cd daq_repo/pix-dev/python/epix

 Start the software.
 $ python run_epix_gui -i 5

 The '-i' option tells you how many frames to integrate before updating plots.
+This can be changed from the GUI later.

 See more options with $ python run_epix_gui --help.

 Select dark file:
-Click the button "Select dark file".
+Two options.
+1) Click the button "Select dark file".
 Select the ".bin" dark file you want to use.
+2) Click Get from DAQ Control.
+The latter will try to grab it from the DAQ control GUI (see later).
 The software will build the dark frame summary file automatically if it's not existing already.
-NOTE: the selected file won't be shown in the text field directly here but will update once the data is coming in.

 Start monitoring:
 Click "Acquire Start/Stop".
 The bottom part of the GUI tells you which state the monitoring is in.
-The text line at the top should indicate the frame ID it's processing and the approximate rate.
+The text line at the top should indicate the frame ID (starts from 0 after each start of the GUI) it's processing and the approximate rate of the online monitoring.

 Open plots:
 Click the individual plots.